antonarbus/q/README.md

 **Platform subscriptions**

 - `saveQuotationHandler` checks the user's quotation count and `subscriptionExpiresAt` before every create.
 If count ≥ `FREE_QUOTATION_LIMIT` (100) and no active subscription exists, it returns `402 SUBSCRIPTION_REQUIRED`.
-- The frontend calls `POST /api/stripe/subscription-checkout` with `period: 'monthly' | 'annual'`.
-The backend creates a Stripe Checkout Session (`mode: 'payment'`) using the matching Price ID, embedding `userEmail` and `period` in session metadata.
+- The frontend calls `POST /api/stripe/subscription-checkout`.
+The backend creates a Stripe Checkout Session (`mode: 'payment'`) using the Price ID from Secret Manager, embedding `userEmail` in session metadata.
-- Webhook: `checkout.session.completed` with `metadata.period` + `metadata.userEmail` → calculates new expiry (stacking on active subscription if any) and writes to `users.subscriptionExpiresAt`.
+- Webhook: `checkout.session.completed` with `metadata.userEmail` → adds 365 days (stacking on active subscription if any) and writes to `users.subscriptionExpiresAt`.
 - On `SUBSCRIPTION_REQUIRED`, the user is navigated to `/subscription` (a dedicated checkout page).
 The Settings modal always shows current quota status.
-- The dollar amounts in the UI (`$12`, `$60`) are labels only — what Stripe charges is determined by the price configured in the Stripe dashboard.
+- The `$99` label in the UI is cosmetic — what Stripe actually charges is determined by the price configured in the Stripe dashboard.

 **Webhook handler**